 The next step is to contact Lyft to report your accident.
 This can be done either to Lyft or your personal insurance company to file a claim.
 The company you contact to cover your collision depends on which period of a Lyft ride you were in.

 - Period 1: If you were in period 1, which means you had the Lyft app on but you hadn't accepted a ride yet, you will need to contact your personal insurance company or your rideshare insurance company.
 Lyft does not offer collision coverage during this period.
-Be aware that your personal insurance company may deny your claim (if you don't have a rideshare endorsement on your personal policy) since you were driving for Lyft, but rideshare insurance will cover this if you have it.
+Be aware that your personal insurance company may deny your claim (if you don't have a rideshare endorsement on your personal policy) since you were driving for Lyft, but a rideshare insurance company will cover this if you have it.
 You'll be responsible for paying your rideshare insurance or personal car insurance deductible.

 - Period 2 or 3: If you were in period 2 (accepted a ride and were en route to pick up the passenger) or period 3 (driving a passenger to destination) you'll want to contact Lyft to utilize Lyft's collision coverage.
 In this case, you'll be responsible for paying Lyft's insurance deductible.